WaluigiSpagett/auto-annotated-portfolio/content/pages/privacy-policy.md

     subtitle: ''
     text: >
-      All photos', taken by Avento Drones to fufill any contract, copyrights are retained by Avento Drones for 70 years in line with the uk copyright law however as signed in the contract you are permitted usage rights for marketing and internal use however all copyright is retained by Avento Drones
+      All photos', taken by Avento Drones to fufill any contract, copyrights are retained by Avento Drones for 70 years in line with the UK copyright law however as signed in the contract you are permitted usage rights for marketing and internal use, however all copyright is retained by Avento Drones
     elementId: ''
     styles: